 The U.S. Naval Research Laboratory regards aqueous film-forming foam as providing “one of the most far-reaching benefits to worldwide aviation safety.”
-The NRL began researching the benefits of this firefighting foam in the 1960s, discovering that it not only put out hydrocarbon fires quickly, but also formed a film on the surface of the fuel that prevents evaporation and alleviates the potential of the fuel reigniting.
+The NRL began researching the benefits of this firefighting foam in the 1960s, discovering that it put out hydrocarbon fires quickly.
+It also formed a film on the surface of the fuel that prevents evaporation and alleviates the potential of the fuel reigniting.

 However, despite all its benefits, environmental regulators have long been aware that this firefighting foam contains per- and polyfluoroalkyl substances (PFAS), which can migrate into the soil, water, and air.